vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 > And the dragon was wroth with the woman, and *went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ*.
 {% ct 'Revelation 12:17' %}

-Worshiping and obeying the beast will result in receiving the mark of the beast through the keeping of Sunday as a false holy day (see [“Mark of the Beast”](/posts/prophecy/mark.md)), as opposed to worshiping and obeying Jesus and receiving His mark by keeping the seventh-day Sabbath.
+Worshiping and obeying the beast will result in receiving the [mark of the beast](/posts/prophecy/mark.md) through the keeping of Sunday as a false holy day, as opposed to worshiping and obeying Jesus and receiving His mark by keeping the seventh-day Sabbath.
 Those who choose to worship the beast will have chosen to obey the word of a human being rather than the word of their Creator, Jesus Christ.
 The papacy testifies to this itself: “The church changed Sabbath to Sunday and all the world bows down and worships upon that day in silent obedience to the mandates of the Catholic Church.”[^2]

 As the leader of the international movement to enforce allegiance to the papacy, the United States will proceed to punish those who refuse to comply with its Sunday legislation by denying them the ability to buy or sell.
 Eventually, it will impose a death sentence, which will become global.
 Despite all this, the Bible promises that God will protect His people, and their food and water will be sure {% rf 'Isaiah 33:16; Psalm 34:7' %}.